 Please note: Any changes you make will affect all of the keyword’s occurrences throughout your Ulysses library.
 They will also sync to your other devices.

 To access the keyword manager, click the + icon in the dashboard and select “Manage Keywords…”.
 Alternatively, you can open the keyword manager via the Windows menu.

 Once the keyword manager is open, you’ll find your favorite keywords right on top and all of your other keywords underneath.
 To add a keyword to the favorites, select and drag it from the bottom to the top.
 This also works the other way around: To remove a keyword from the favorites, drag it back to the lower part of the keyword manager.

-Would you like to rename, delete or change the color of a keyword?
-Right-click it and choose the appropriate option from the context menu.
+If you would like to rename, delete or change the color of a keyword, simply right-click it and choose the appropriate option from the context menu.
 You can also assign the keyword to favorites from here.

 If you want to merge two or more keywords into one, select them while holding ⌘ (command), and choose Merge from the context menu.

 The following options are – for the time being – only available on Mac:

 You can sort your keywords alphabetically, by recency, by usage frequency, or by color.
 Click the gear icon in the bottom right corner of the keyword manager and select “Sort By”.